J-Mikolajczyk/J-Mikolajczyk/README.md

 # Hi, I'm John Mikolajczyk

 MBA Candidate | B.S. in Computer Science
-Aspiring Software Engineer & Tech-Driven Problem Solver
+Aspiring Software Engineer
-Fitness Enthusiast | NFL Fan | Passionate Builder

 ---

 ## About Me

-I'm currently pursuing an MBA at Alfred University, building on a strong foundation in computer science from Colorado State University.
+I'm currently pursuing an MBA at Alfred University, building on my strong foundation in computer science from Colorado State University.
 With a unique blend of technical knowledge and business acumen, I'm passionate about leveraging software to solve real-world problems.

-I'm actively seeking opportunities in software engineering, analytics, and technical product roles where I can collaborate with smart teams, ship impactful products, and keep learning.
+I'm actively seeking opportunities in software engineering, analytics, and technical product roles.
+I currently work as the Member Services Coordinator at the Hornell YMCA, where I manage budgets, compose the weekly schedule, and come up with new ways to bring in members.

 ---